 Homegrown carrots are so delicious that it’s very natural for a gardener to wonder if there’s a way of storing garden carrots so that they’ll last through the winter.
 While carrots can be frozen or canned, this ruins the satisfying crunch of a fresh carrot and, often, storing carrots for winter in the pantry results in rotten carrots.
 What if you could learn how to store carrots in your garden all winter long?
 Overwintering carrots in the ground is possible and only requires a few easy steps.

 Steps for Overwintering Carrots in the Ground

 The first step to leaving carrots in the ground for later harvest in the winter is to make sure that the garden bed is well weeded.
-This ensure that while you are keeping the carrots alive, you do not also keep the weeds alive for next year.
+This ensures that while you are keeping the carrots alive, you do not also keep the weeds alive for next year.

 The next step for storing carrots for winter in the ground is to heavily mulch the bed where the carrots are growing with straw or leaves.
 Make sure that the mulch is pushed securely against the tops of the carrots.

 Be warned that when you are overwintering carrots in the ground, the carrot tops will eventually die off in the cold.
 The carrot root below will be just fine and will taste fine after the tops die, but you may have trouble finding the carrot roots.
 You may want to mark the locations of the carrots before you mulch.

 After this, storing garden carrots in the ground is just a matter of time.
 As you need carrots, you can go out to your garden and harvest them.
 You may find that the carrots will get sweeter as the winter progresses because the plant starts to concentrate its sugars in order to help it survive the cold.